sinanolcay/sinanolcay/README.md

 ### Hi there 👋

+- I'm Sinan.
+- I graduated from management information systems.
+- I love web development especially Front-end.
+- Html5, Css3, Javascript and learning React...

 <!--
 **sinanolcay/sinanolcay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: Hi there.
+I'm Sinan.
+I graduated from management information systems.
+I love web development especially Front-end.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...